Tamara Press

 Tamara Natanovna Press (10 May 1937 – 26 April 2021) was a Soviet athlete who dominated the shot put and discus throw in the early 1960s.
 She won three gold medals and one silver medal at the 1960 and 1964 Olympics and three European titles in 1958–1962.
-Between 1959 and 1965 she set 11 world records: five in the shot put and six in the discus.
-She also held 16 national titles, nine in the shot put (1958–66) and seven in the discus (1960–66).
+Between 1959 and 1965, she set 11 world records: five in the shot put and six in the discus.
+Domestically, she held 16 national titles, nine in the shot put (1958–66) and seven in the discus (1960–66).

-Her younger sister, Irina Press, was also a prominent track athlete, mostly in the sprint events.
+Her younger sister Irina Press was also a prominent track athlete, mostly in the sprint events.

 Career

-Tamara Press was born in Kharkiv, Soviet Union.
+Tamara Press was born to parents in Kharkov.
 Her father died fighting in World War II in 1942 and her mother took the daughters to Samarkand, where they started training in athletics.
-In 1955 Press moved to Leningrad to train under the renowned coach Viktor Alekseyev.
-The following year she was shortlisted for the Olympic team but was dropped owing to strong domestic competition in the throwing events.
+In 1955, Press moved to Leningrad to train under the renowned coach Viktor Alekseyev.
+The following year she was shortlisted for the Olympic team but was cut due to a strong domestic competition in the throwing events.
+She subsequently won four Olympic medals, three of them gold.

 Retirement and gender rumors

 Both sisters were accused of being either secretly male or intersex.
 They retired in 1966, just before sex verification became mandatory on location.
-In 1942 wartime Soviet evacuation records Tamara Press, then aged 5, is documented as a girl.
+In 1942 wartime Soviet evacuation records (at age 5) Tamara Press is documented as a girl.

-In retirement Press worked as an athletics coach and official in Moscow.
+In retirement, Press worked as an athletics coach and official in Moscow.
 She wrote several books on sport, social and economical subjects.
-In 1974 she defended a PhD in pedagogy.
+In 1974, she defended a PhD in pedagogy.
 She was awarded the Order of Lenin (1960), Order of the Badge of Honour (1964) and Order of Friendship (1997).